Estimating Mixed-Memberships Using the Symmetric Laplacian Inverse Matrix

-\end{lem} Lemma \ref{boundY} is helpful to obtain the bound of the Mixed-Hamming error rate of Mixed-SLIM since we obtain $\hat{\Pi}$ from $\hat{Y}_{\tau}$ directly.
-Next theorem is the main theoretical result of this paper, which provides a theoretical bound on $\|\hat{\Pi}-\Pi\|_{F}$.
+\end{lemma} Lemma \ref{boundY} is helpful to obtain the bound of the Mixed-Hamming error rate of Mixed-SLIM since we obtain $\hat{\Pi}$ from $\hat{Y}_{\tau}$ directly.
+The next theorem is the main theoretical result of this paper, which provides a theoretical bound on $\|\hat{\Pi}-\Pi\|_{F}$.